 Environmental and sustainability

 Environmental and resource management at all company levels is of paramount importance to the Klauke Group.
-We perceive this as an opportunity to be even more innovative and better at all times.
+We perceive this as an opportunity to become even more innovative and better.
 We carry this responsibility - for our customers, our employees and our children.

 Environmental management system certified to ISO 14001:2004